Dyson V6 Comparison – Dissecting the Differences Between The Different Variants

 Lastly, of the V6 stick vacuums this is the only variant that comes with a HEPA filter (don’t worry this is washable so you don’t have to replace it).

-It only comes with a single motorized attachment – the direct drive cleaning head which is designed to clean carpet floors.
+It comes with a single motorized attachment.
+Dyson calls this the direct drive cleaning head that has 150% more agitation compared to the V6 Cord-Free.

 But on fine dirt like dust or stuff like powder, it should have no problem picking up dirt.